 White vinegar is a great natural cleaner for many cleaning applications.
 However, it’s important to remember that vinegar is an acid.
 This means there are a few things you should not clean with vinegar.

-White vinegar isn’t suitable to clean natural stone, or granite, marble, quartz, or similar.
+White vinegar isn’t suitable for cleaning natural stone, granite, marble, quartz, or similar.
 This is because vinegar can be corrosive to these materials, and may etch the surface.

 Metallic paint is another no-no – so avoid using vinegar-based cleaners to clean your car.
 Back in the 1980s, before strict pollution controls were in place, acid rain was a huge environmental problem.
 And at the time, one unlikely problem that acid rain threw up was damage to paintwork on cars.
 This was particularly a problem for dark coloured cars and those with a metallic finish.
 Thankfully, acid rain is one environmental problem we don’t have to worry so much about anymore.
 However, it’s a great lesson on keeping acid away from your car.